HackYourFutureBelgium/home/curriculum/precourse/README.md

 - 🥚 **File System Management**: You can create and organize a new folder in their personal computer for the materials they will study at HYF.
 - 🥚 **Project Boards**: You can use issues on a GitHub project board to track their projects \(class repo\) and self-study \(project board on personal account\).
 - 🐣 **Visual Studio Code**: You can install and manage extensions, open a folder, create new files/folders inside of the folder ... basic usage.
-- 🐣 **GitHub Pull Requests**: You can fork a repository and send a Pull Request using a template.

 ## How to HYF